robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 - `R` shall be the the sparse accumulator, of [ReyzinYakoubov], for any complete MMR `C`
 - `H(x)` shall be the SHA-256 digest of any value x
 - `||` shall mean concatenation of raw byte representations of the referenced values.
+- `D` shall mean the linear array storing all node in the MMR.

+In this specification, all numbers are unsigned 64 bit integers.
+The maximum height of a single tree is 64 (which will have `g=63` for its peak).

+Were an MMR to accept a new addition once every 10 milliseconds, it would take roughly 4.6 million millennia to over flow.

+Should a system exist that can extend an MMR fast enough for this to be a limitation, the same advantages that make MMR's convenient to work with also accrue to combinations of MMR's.

 # Accumulator Structure

-In this section we describe and define the asynchronous cryptographic accumulator naturally available in an MMR, and which is crucial to to a number of the benefits of this approach.
+In this section we introduce the asynchronous cryptographic accumulator naturally available in an MMR, and which is crucial to to a number of the benefits of this approach.

+The set of peaks for an MMR of any size is a naturally forming cryptographic accumulator.
+This uniquely and succinctly commits the complete history of the MMR.
+For its formal definition see [ReyzinYakoubov]

-An MMR is a series of binary trees maintained logically in descending order of height.
+As discussed above, an MMR is a series of binary trees maintained logically in descending order of height.
-Only the last tree may be incomplete.
-The roots of each complete tree are described as peaks.

 Given only the preceding peaks, and the leaf nodes of the last tree, it is always possible to complete the last tree.
+By fully exploiting this property in the organization of persistent storage, new entries can be appended without co-ordination between competing writers.

 An algorithm to add a single leaf to an MMR is given in [add_leaf_hash](#addleafhash)

-For every even numbered node addition, this process will always "burry" at least one preceding peak, by absorbing the newly complete peak under its predecessor.
-This process proceeds until there are no more "completable" predecessors, needing only the previous peak at each step.

-The set of peaks for an MMR of any size is a naturally forming cryptographic accumulator (see [ReyzinYakoubov]).
-And this uniquely and succinctly commits the complete history of the MMR.

-The notable distinction from more traditional "mono" roots approach to merkle tree proofs is that, as the tree grows, elements in the accumulator change with low frequency, while a mono root is unique for each individual addition.
+The notable distinction from more traditional "mono" roots approach to merkle tree proofs is that, as the MMR grows, elements in the accumulator change with low frequency, while a mono root is unique for each individual addition.
 This frequency is defined as $$\log_2(n)$$ in the number of subsequent leaf additions after the element in question.

-It is important to note that while the accumulator state evolves, all nodes in the tree are write once.
+It is important to note that while the accumulator state evolves, all nodes in the MMR are write once.
-The accumulator simply comprises the nodes at the "peaks" for the current MMR state.
+The accumulator simply comprises the nodes at the peaks for the current MMR state.
 All paths for proofs of inclusion lead to an accumulator peak, rather than a single "mono" root.

-Therefore many proofs of inclusion are committed by a single entry in an accumulator state.
+This means many proofs of inclusion are committed by a single entry in an accumulator state, and so share the same root.

-Because of this, the inclusion path for any element is strictly append only, in addition to the data structure itself being append only.
+The inclusion path for any element is strictly append only, in addition to the data structure itself being append only.
-Consistency proofs *are* the inclusion proofs for the old-accumulator peaks against the accumulator for the future tree state consistency is being shown for.
+Consistency proofs *are* the inclusion proofs for the old-accumulator peaks against the accumulator for the future MMR state consistency is being shown for.
-An accumulator is at most tree height long, which is also the maximum length of any single proof of inclusion + 1.
+An accumulator is at most MMR height long, which is also the maximum length of any single proof of inclusion + 1.

 For illustration, consider `MMR(8)` which is a complete MMR with two peaks at node indices 6 and 7.